Danieltri30/Artificial-Neural-Network/README.md

     The text based results will be displayed in console, while the graphs will be displayed in pop-up boxes.
     The script will not proceed until the graph pop-up boxes have been closed.

-When either of the scripts is finished a single line stating that "Script Finished." will be displayed in console.
+When either of the scripts is finished a single line stating that "Script Finished." will be displayed in console or at the bottom of the page in the case of the .ipynb file.